Telecom Convergent Billing

 Post paid billing systems like Convergys Infinys or Amdocs Billing Systems are great for post-paid product and services.
 These systems are not capable to handle pre-paid traffic and charge the calls in real time.
 Importantly these systems can not be made highly available because of their base architecture.

-Keeping two above mentioned constraints together, if we merge both the systems by doing a kind of interfacing between pre-paid and post-paid systems then it may be possible to achieve a true convergence.
+Keeping the two above-mentioned constraints together, if we merge both the systems by doing a kind of interfacing between pre-paid and post-paid systems, then it may be possible to achieve a true convergence.
 Companies like Convergys and Ericsson are working in the same direction to merge the two systems and use required functionalities from both type of systems and make them single Convergent Billing System.